Yuming408/ancestry/report.md

 3 *Case study*
 - For data cleaning and feature engineering, first create label for response variable: 0 if not a xseller, 1 is a xseller
 - To predict the Xseller, weeks between DNA test is activated and DNA order is created are generated and binned into 12 levels(1 week, 2 weeks.....> 10 weeks).
-If never activate the test, it will return -1.
+If never activate date is missing, it will return -1.
 - The overall xseller rate is about *12%*
 - The next step is to explore relationships between predict variables and response variable.
 First let's take a look at how customer type affect whether or not a Xseller